Travelling New Zealand: Your Ultimate Travel Guide

 Wi-Fi in New Zealand

 New Zealand Wi-Fi is shit, sorry to say.
 It’s not only shit, but it’s also expensive.
 Nearly all cafes and hotels will have Wi-Fi but if you’re camping you will want to get a sim card.
 A lot of the cities now have free Wi-Fi which is awesome!
+But, make sure when you are logging onto any public Wi-Fi, to get a VPN to keep your information private and protected when you’re online.

 Getting a sim card in New Zealand